Kadi12345/GreatSuccess/README.md

 ## Nature of the project

-The task of the Great Success team is to create an e-shop environment which is built on the basis of mongodb.
+The task of the Great Success team is to create an e-shop environment which is built on the basis of mongoDB.
 Postman is used for API development.
 The team has chosen to create an e-shop for pet supplies.
 Assignments are distributed among team members using Jira for project management.
 Sets of work are completed in sprints.

-#### Team members:
+### Team members:

 Meelis Mumm
 Triin Tajur